dwhiffing/fury/content/aar/nf/nf39_aj/body.md

 contacts was seen coming in from the Russian bases further east.
 Up to this point I'd been trying to husband my Phoenixes, but in this case it was shoot-shoot-shoot, to try and deal with these high-value high-speed targets.
-There was no attempt to wait and use Sparrows here\!
+There was no attempt to wait and use Sparrows here!
 My wave met their wave, and in this case long range and active AAMs was everything.
 I could continuously fall back under the pressure, and was able to stay clear of almost all their shots while taking a heavy toll in return.
-A very profitable engagement\!
+A very profitable engagement!
 (While all this was going on a few more Mig-23s popped up out of Tromso, which I had mistakenly thought was empty now, right in the middle of the stream of aircraft going to and from the main engagement.
 Fortunately, some F-18s were able to pounce on them with AMRAAMs before they could do any damage.)

 As the Andoya raid retired there were still some A-6s with Maverick left, and they were put to risky use.
 The location of the Evenes SA-12